Bachelor of Science in Computer Information Systems, Programming Option

 For More Information

-Courses offered as part of this program are offered in a sequence that must be followed by students.
-New students are welcome to enroll at anytime.
-The University of Akron advisor for the Computer Information Systems, Programming Option contact details are below:
+Courses in this program are offered in a sequence that students must follow.
+New students are welcome to enroll at any time.
+The University of Akron contacts are:

 For Admitted Students

 Ms. Sarah Hoge

 See the University of Akron Academic Calendar for important academic dates and deadlines.